lane-willis/notes/for-students/mission-trips/application-checklist.md

 ---

-Listed below is a checklist of information that you will need before you submit a mission trip prospectus with us.
-To accurately fill out the mission trip prospectus, please ensure that all information is detailed and fully filled out.
+Listed below is a checklist of information that you will need before you submit a mission trip application with us.
+To accurately fill out the mission trip application, please ensure to have all documentation and information handy.

-- [ ] Proposed trip dates
+- [ ] Name
-- [ ] Trip location
+- [ ] State of Residence (As shown on Driver's License, Passport, and Real ID)
-- [ ] Estimated Number of Students
+- [ ] Student ID
-- [ ] Visa Information (Do those entering need a visa, and if so what is the cost?)
-- [ ] Flight information (Proposed itinerary and cost)
+- [ ] Date of Birth
-- [ ] Housing Costs
+- [ ] Citizenship
-- [ ] Food Costs
+- [ ] Passport Number and Country (If an international trip only)
-- [ ] In-Country Travel Costs
+- [ ] Medical Conditions
-- [ ] Total cost per person (to the CGCS, not what a student might pay)
+- [ ] Why do you want to go on the trip?
+Have you ever been on a mission trip?
-- [ ] Justification for selected location and target audience
+- [ ] Emergency Contact Information (Name, Relationship, Number, and Email)
-- [ ] Justification if not working with IMB or NAMB
-- [ ] Trip's purpose.
-Specific details needed as this is used to promote the trips.
-- [ ] Strategy outline
+- [ ] Beneficiary Name and Number
-- [ ] Proposed Syllabus.
-For an example, [click here.](/missions-center/for-faculty/mission-trips-faculty/syllabus-template.html)
+- [ ] Deposit (Done after submitting application)

 ---